 You can care about climate change and still drive an SUV.
 I do.

-This story was originally published by Bulletin of the Atomic Scientists other Jones and is reproduced here as part of the Climate Desk collaboration.
+This story was originally published by Bulletin of the Atomic Scientists and is reproduced here as part of the Climate Desk collaboration.

 When I pull into a parking lot in my Toyota 4Runner, I hope I won’t see any of my friends who are environmental activists.
 I hope I’ll fit into the eco-conscious (read: small) parking spaces at some of the places I shop.
 I feel like a skinny-car person in a fat-truck body.